• Skip to primary navigation

 (Reference: Elliptic)

-Regulatory Landscape for Cryptocurrency in 2025
+Regulatory Landscape for Cryptocurrency

 • The European Union’s Markets in Crypto-Assets (MiCA) framework became fully enforceable in January 2025, affecting over 300 crypto service providers.